Portland man sentenced in guns-for-drugs trade

 |

-PORTLAND, Jamaica— Ryan Thomas, a 38-year-old fisherman of Manchioneal district in Portland was sentenced when he appeared in the Portland Parish Court on Friday on charges of possession of ganja and taking steps to prepare and export ganja.
+PORT ANTONIO, Portland – Ryan Thomas, a 38-year-old fisherman of Manchioneal district, Portland, was on Friday sentenced for his involvement in the illegal g uns-for-drugs trade.

+When Thomas appeared in the Portland Parish Court he was charged for possession of ganja and taking steps to prepare and export ganja.
-Thomas' sentence includes paying a fine of $15,000 or three months at hard labour for possession of 1,500 lbs of ganja; and a fine of three million dollars or six months for taking steps preparatory to export ganja; and 10 months and two weeks at hard labour to run concurrently but to run consecutively if fine is not paid.

-The Judge in passing the sentence told Thomas “there are many ways to make a honest living and as such the guns for drugs trade will not be tolerated”.

 Thomas was arrested and charged on September 12, 2020 in Manchioneal after the police carried out a raid at the house he occupied and found 31 knitted bags along with five buckets containing ganja weighing over 1,500 pounds in a room.